+United States Department of the Interior National Park Service

+Mational Register of Mistoric Places inventory-Nomination Form

+For NPS use only

+received

+date entered

+Continuation sheet

+liem number 7

+Page 3

-United States Department National Park Service of the Interior For NPS use only National Register Inventory-Nomin - received date entered Continuation sheet ltem number 7 Page 3 Educational Resources Associated With All-Black Towns in Oklahoma
+Educational Resources Associated With All-Black Towns in Oklahoma

 The school originally served the all-black town as its only high school during an era when Red Bird's population peaked at approximately 400 and when Oklahoma statutes provided for separate high schools for blacks.
 It remained in that capacity until the 1950s when school consolidation forced transfer of secondary students to a high school with larger enrollment and one that was integrated.
 From the mid-1950s to 1977, the property housed the Red Bird elementary school.
 At that time, the elementary school closed due to small enrollments.

 The Miller-Washington School, built ca. 1920 served the all-black town of Red Bird for more than 55 years as the principal educational institution of the community and stands today as the only remaining educational resource of the community.

 Major Bibliographical References: